Islamic State hostage’s family hopeful she’s still alive

 The road leading to her family’s home in Prescott remained blocked off Saturday by Yavapai County Sheriff’s vehicles.
 Sheriff’s spokesman Dwight D’Evelyn said the FBI was with the family and deputies would have a presence there indefinitely.
 He did not know if anyone from the U.S. State Department had visited with them.

 Mueller is an aid worker who previously volunteered with organizations in India, Israel and the Palestinian territories.

 “The common thread of Kayla’s life has been her quiet leadership and strong desire to serve others,” Mueller’s family said.

-Jordan has been launching airstrikes against the extremist group in response to a video released this week that shows captive Jordanian pilot Lt.
+Jordan has been launching airstrikes against the extremist group in response to a video released this week that shows Jordanian pilot Lt.
 Muath al-Kaseasbeh being burned to death in a cage.

-Al-Kaseasbeh, whose F-16 came down in December while conducting airstrikes as part of a campaign against the militants by a U.S.-led coalition, was believed to have been killed in early January.
+Al-Kaseasbeh, whose F-16 came down in December while conducting airstrikes as part of a campaign against the militants by a U.S.-led coalition, was believed to have been killed in January.